maxpareschi/Qi/README_new.md

 ### Bundle System

 The bundle system allows defining different configurations of the application.
-A bundle defines which addons are loaded and provides environment variables.
+A bundle defines which extensions are loaded and provides environment variables.

 ```python
 from core_new.di import container